benthie/wearables-praktikum/README.md

 ##Documentation

 Now - at the end of the project - we proudly present our results.
 All the single bits and pieces of our project have been documented in order to deliver high reusability for anybody who wants to work on the project after the end of the semester the lab took place.
 This repository is mainly devided into the two sub parts hardware and software.
-The hardware itself consists of the electronics and the fixation parts (clips), to fix the electronics to different kind of spectacles.
+The hardware itself consists of the electronics and the fixation parts - also called clips - to fix the electronics to different kind of spectacles.
 All documenting files should enable you to rebuild the hardware such that you have a working system which will out of the box communicate with the software.<br>
 <br>
-The developed software has been published under an open source license and is running as it is.
+The developed software has been published under an open source license (TODO) and is running as it is.
 It also consists of two parts, namly an RFDuino sketch and a Mac OS X Cocoa Application.
 The sketch for the RFDuino contains the blink detection algorithm and is able to communicate with the Cocoa App via Bluetooth Low Energy.
 For detailed information about the blink detection algorithm please see [the final report (TODO)](docs/readme.md).
-The Cocoa App's source code has both copious commenting and a Doxygen documentation, which can be found [here (TODO)](docs/html/index.html).
-The application's graphical user interface will be explained [below](##eyeDrops Cocoa Application) and is additionally explained in a short video.
+The Cocoa app's source code has both copious commenting and a Doxygen documentation, which can be found [here (TODO)](docs/html/index.html).
+The application's graphical user interface will be explained [below](#eyedrops-cocoa-application) and is additionally explained in a short video.
 [Link to the videos (TODO)](https://www.youtube.com/watch?v=wOwblaKmyVw).

 ###Requirements
 - Arduino IDE ([Arduino software](https://www.arduino.cc/en/main/software))